CarlosGitto/Start_A_Vue_Project/README.md

 ```
 import { library } from '@fortawesome/fontawesome-svg-core'

-import { faHatWizar } from '@fortawesome/free-solid-svg-icons'
+import { faHatWizard } from '@fortawesome/free-solid-svg-icons'

 import { FontAwesomeIcon } from '@fortawesome/vue-fontawesome'